kylecreate/100DaysOfCode/r1-log.md

   * None

   ### New thing(s) learned:
-  * Learned more abou the Ternary Operator and how releases of modern JavaScript work.
+  * Learned more about the Ternary Operator and how releases of modern JavaScript work.

   ### Thoughts:
   * Next section of the fundamentals, woo!